UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

-Notes: On GitHub, on the repo's landing page click "*N* commit" link (where *N* is the number of commits made on the repo)
+Notes: On GitHub, on the repo's landing page click "*N* commits" link (where *N* is the number of commits made on the repo)
 ---

 # 1. Viewing the history of a project: GitHub